isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 ---
-title: Liquid Filling Machine
+title: Semi-automated or automated filling machine replaces manual filling of liquid into drums/pallet IBC, tin cans or carboy.
+Machine can be customised to fit the unit requirement e.g. standard 200L/120L drum or 1L/3L tin/jerry cans.
+Semi-automatic = Operator is largely involved in the process (e.g. place container under nozzles, start the process via switch and transfer container to the next process) Fully automatic = Operator ensures settings are correct, minimal mechanical adjustments required
 permalink: /productivity-solutions-grant/solutionrepo/solution2074
 ---

 ### Description

-Semi-automated or automated filling machine replaces manual filling of liquid into drums/pallet IBC, tin cans or carboy.
-Machine can be customised to fit the unit requirement e.g. standard 200L/120L drum or 1L/3L tin/jerry cans.
-Semi-automatic = Operator is largely involved in the process (e.g. place container under nozzles, start the process via switch and transfer container to the next process)
-Fully automatic = Operator ensures settings are correct, minimal mechanical adjustments required

 ### Details of Solution